 A great way to gauge the effectiveness of a potential call center agent is to have them tackle sample customer service challenges.
 Work with existing customer service staff to identify some of the most common inquiries they receive, and also to dig up a few difficult customer service scenarios.
 Consider using some examples that worked out well and others that were less successful, and have the candidate try to troubleshoot the issues.

-Along with employment verification checks to confirm whether a candidate was employed by the past employers they cite, it’s a good idea to check applicants’ references.
+Along with employment verification checks to confirm whether a candidate was employed by the past employers they cite, it’s a good idea to conduct a professional reference check on your candidate.
 Contacting past supervisors, HR reps and coworkers can help you understand a job candidate’s strengths and weaknesses, attitudes and motivation, and suitability to working at home, with relatively little managerial supervision.

 Conduct A Background Check